 If you’re using at-home hair dye, a patch test is non-negotiable.
 In fact, it’s a legal requirement in all UK salons.

-“‘Patch tests are so important as a small minority of people can have an extreme allergic reaction,” explains Michael Douglas.
+“Patch tests are so important as a small minority of people can have an extreme allergic reaction [to a product],” explains Michael Douglas.
 Reactions are mainly caused by PPD, a molecule found in permanent dyes.
 “The statistics are that 1 in every 2 million applications will result in a reaction,” continues Michael.
-“So you’re so much more likely to die from eating peanuts, strawberries, or eggs that you are from coloring your own hair.”
+“So you’re so more likely to have a reaction to eating peanuts, strawberries, or eggs than you are from coloring your own hair.”
 That being said, there have been fatalities, so you can never be too careful.

 Although unsubstantiated at this stage, there are also concerns within the industry that Covid-19 could cause an increase in allergic reactions.
 “Originally, the guidance was that patch tests were to be carried out on all new clients and every 6-12 months on existing clients,” explains Sophie MacCorquodale.
 “This is as medical conditions, the physiology of the body and hair products can all change during this time."